Curriculum Intent, Implementation and Impact statement

 - Opportunities for children to have an input into their learning

-- The chance to compose, make, do, build, investigate, explore, collaborate and apply numeracy, reading and writing skills across the curriculum
+- The chance to compose, make, do, build, investigate, explore, collaborate and apply basic skills across the broader curriculum

 - Opportunities for the application of skills, knowledge and understanding in real-life contexts